-- 1. Enact into statute the broad general framework for a funding model-incorporating benchmarked data about costs-as guidance to MDHEWD for its annual budget submission to the legislature. - 2.
+- Enact into statute the broad general framework for a funding model-incorporating benchmarked data about costs-as guidance to MDHEWD for its annual budget submission to the legislature. - 2.
 Establish expectations that the model be designed using a cost-based approach in which the formula yields an estimated total amount of funding required to serve each institution's instructional mission. - 3.
 Treat the performance component of the funding model as a crucial tool to drive improvement in student success and efficient operations that builds on a design that supports a frugal level of funding adequacy for all public institutions in an equitable manner, while recognizing that incentives to spur institutional efficiency and performance are embedded throughout the funding model, not just the performance component. - 4.
 The legislature should direct the Department to prepare a set of recommendations regarding how costs are to be shared among the state, students and local taxing districts for consideration and adoption by the legislature. - 5.
 The legislature should direct MDHEWD to propose a plan for implementation of a new funding model including timelines and staging (for example, the conditions for funding the basic adequacy component of the model before funds are distributed through the performance component).

-- 6. The legislature should recognize that there will be some modest additional costs incurred to properly administer this new funding model and to provide the necessary support to MDHEWD. - 7.
-The legislature should direct the Missouri Coordinating Board for Higher Education and MDHEWD to ensure that role and scope designations for the public institutions are current and sufficiently descriptive to provide guidance about an institution's distinct program array, the characteristics of the students it serves, and any other special aspects of its mission (e.g., Land-grant status). - 8.
-The legislature should direct MDHEWD to develop ideas for how Missouri might provide dedicated funding to seed and sustain productive collaborative efforts among its public institutions.
+- The legislature should recognize that there will be some modest additional costs incurred to properly administer this new funding model and to provide the necessary support to MDHEWD. - 7.
+The legislature should direct the Missouri Coordinating Board for Higher Education (CBHE) and MDHEWD to conduct a study of historic funding inequities in funding the state's public HBCUs, with a particular focus on state and other funding support for capital improvements and renewal.
+Such a study will help provide important context for how those institutions manage their operating budgets. - 8.
+The legislature should direct the Missouri Coordinating Board for Higher Education and MDHEWD to ensure that role and scope designations for the public institutions are current and sufficiently descriptive to provide guidance about an institution's distinct program array, the characteristics of the students it serves, and any other special aspects of its mission (e.g., Land-grant status). - The legislature should direct MDHEWD to develop ideas for how Missouri might provide dedicated funding to seed and sustain productive collaborative efforts among its public institutions.

-In addition, the report offers recommendations appropriate for adoption by the Coordinating Board for Higher Education and MDHEWD.
+In addition, the report offers recommendations appropriate for adoption by the Coordinating Board for Higher Education and MDHEWD: